-We intend to use the net proceeds from this Offering for working capital and general corporate purposes, which may include capital expenditures, debt repayment, and research and development, sales and marketing and general and administrative expenses.
-We may also use a portion of the net proceeds from this offering to acquire or invest in businesses, products and technologies that are complementary to our own, although we have no current plans, commitments or agreements with respect to any such acquisitions or investments as of the date of this prospectus supplement.
+Net proceeds from this Offering to be applied toward general corporate purposes may be used for capital expenditures, debt repayment, and research and development, sales and marketing and general and administrative expenses.
+We may also use a portion of the net proceeds from this Offering to acquire or invest in businesses, products and technologies that are complementary to our own, although we have no current plans, commitments or agreements with respect to any such acquisitions or investments as of the date of this prospectus supplement.
 We will retain broad discretion over the use of the net proceeds from this Offering.